Turkish Red Lentil Soup (Mercimek Çorbası)

 Unlike many other legumes, lentils don’t need to be soaked before cooking.
 Red lentils cook in about 20 to 30 minutes and you don’t need to soak them.

 Red lentils tend to absorb a lot of water so make sure you add enough water to the soup.
-Start with cups and then add more water if needed.
-And since you might need to add more water, please taste the soup before serving to make sure you've added enough salt and pepper.
+Start with 5 cups and then add more water if needed.
+Since you might need to add more water, please taste the soup before serving to make sure you’ve added enough salt and pepper.
+Alternatively, you can use broth to make this recipe.

 Turkish Red Lentil Soup Recipe (Mercimek Corbasi)